 Although all bridge pins essentially perform the same function, they come in various sizes and designs.
 The materials used to compose them also change from model to model, offering a range of aesthetic options to suit the design of your instrument.

+So, what's the best bridge pin material?
 The most common materials used to make bridge pins are:

 In addition to the aesthetic qualities of bridge pins, they can also enhance the sonic performance of an acoustic guitar.
 The aforementioned materials each produce different results when in tomes to the effect they have on tone and sound.